IEAWindTask37/windIO/docs/source/developer_guide.rst

 the repository infrastructure is up to date.
 Maintainers should also work with contributors and reviewers to keep the development process moving forward.
+They are responsible for ultimately merging a pull request.

 While a pull request is active, maintainers should ensure the following: